-FHA will be adding additional claim types to the Claims Module in the coming months to modernize the full claims process into one submission method.
+FHA has added the remaining claim types to the Claims Module, modernizing the full claims process into one submission method.
 FHA will also be adding additional claims reporting, dashboards, and analysis functionality to further improve the FHA Catalyst: Claims Module.

 FHA Catalyst Onboarding

-FHA-approved mortgagees with access to FHA Catalyst: Claims Module are currently able to submit supplemental, loss mitigation home retention, and reacquisition claims.
-FHA will be migrating all mortgagee users who submit other claim types to the module in the coming months as functionality is expanded.
+FHA-approved mortgagees with access to the FHA Catalyst: Claims Module are currently able to submit all single-family forward mortgage claim types.
+FHA will be migrating all mortgagee users who submit claims to the module in the coming months as functionality is expanded.